What is FIRST?

 Thanks in no small part to our gracious sponsors we have been able to accomplish great things since our inception.
 In 2008 we achieved the "Rookie of the Year Award" and in 2010 we won the Seattle Microsoft regional competition.
 However our performance in the tournaments is not our sole focus.
 SOTABots is dedicated to creating well-rounded individuals who reach out to help other teams and the local community.
 This has been acknowledged through other honors we have received such the Chrysler Team Spirit Award, The Industrial Safety Award, the Motorola Quality Award, and the Gracious Professionalism Award.

 As a sponsor, your logo will be seen throughout Western Washington and points beyond.
 Our team apparel is worn not only for competition but throughout the year by students and mentors alike as a badge of pride.
-At the Seattle Regional in March 2012, there will be over one hundred teams competing from Washington, Oregon, Idaho, California, Mexico, and Turkey.
+At the world competition in St. Louis, April 2014, we were one of 400 teams that qualified to compete.
+Every year, this organization is growing so we will need sponsors to compete to the best of our abilities.
 Your tax-deductible donation will not only support the SOTABots, but provide further advertising exposure for your business as well.

 Our team, the life skills it builds, and the honors we've received would never have been possible without the support of sponsors.
 We would be proud to have you as a sponsor.
 Any and all sponsorship levels are greatly appreciated.

 Businesses and organizations can sponsor SOTABots at the following levels:

 Your company name will be featured in our official name, in addition to the platinum benefits.

 Your company logo will be featured on our robot, in addition to the gold benefits.